didgeoridoo/didgeoridoo.github.io/_posts/2014-02-18-thoughts-on-blogging-with-jekyll.markdown

 ---
 layout: post
-title:  "Thoughts on blogging with Jekyll"
+title: Thoughts on blogging with Jekyll "featured-image": microphone.jpg
-featured-image: "microphone.jpg"
-featured-alt: "A microphone set up on a stage"
+"featured-alt": A microphone set up on a stage "featured-offset-top": "50%"
-# featured image art direction (default is 0% 50%)
-featured-offset-top: "50%"
-featured-offset-left: "50%"
+"featured-offset-left": "50%"
 subtitle: "Or: this is going to get old really fast"
-date:   2014-02-18 18:31:00
+date: {}
 categories: complaints
+published: true
 ---

 Twenty-four blissful hours ago, I built and launched a new webpage.
 You may be familiar with it; it's the one you're currently reading.
 It's my first foray into blogging using Jekyll, hosting through [Github Pages](http://pages.github.com).
 DNS propagation issues aside, I was excited about the launch.